CNK2100/SCION-SBOM-DEV/README.md

 ```

-### Installing SCION QUANTUM
+## SCION-SBOM

-Stop SCION and all docker containers:
+If you have existing SCION running, then stop all current SCION and docker containers; else move to Build.
 ```
 ./scion.sh stop
 docker ps
 docker stop $(docker ps -a -q)
 ```

 Verify if your username is in docker group.
-If not, add your usernam in docker group.
+If not, add your username in docker group.

 ```
 groups